willinfante/market-tracker/README.md

      - Government bond yields for the major countries will be shown.
      - The yield curve will also be shown with major recessions indicated.
 A tool for looking at average yield curve inversions will be shown
      - It will also include a mortgage bond section, which will include mortgage backed securities and credit default swaps.
+     - Include price/yield cart for selected
 - Forex
+     - Will show exchange rates between major countries in terms of a currency of your choice(USD is default)
+     - Will include a chart for a selected one
 - Stock Indicies
+     - Will show indices for major countries, but most importantly will show DJI, NASDAQ, S&P, WILSHIRE 5000
 - Sectors
+     - This will include all of the sectors and their performance short/long term.
+This will include a price chart for the selected sector
 - Watchlist
      - This will have a modifiable list of stocks that you can chose.
 The main page will emphasize individual percent gain per stock
 - Portfolio
      -This will be a list of stocks that is labeled as your portfolio.
 You can also enter into the system how many shares you own as to know your total gains and         losses.
 It will be modifiable but will also keep track of what you have traded in the past.
 Each trade will have space to put your price target and to also         alert you when the price hits those points.
 It will also have a space to type text where you can put down your main reasons why your are doing the trade.
 Each       Column with different holdings will have room for daily changes in price, 52 week change, loss/gain per certain stock, % held in that stock, etc.
 - News
+     - Will include feed from cnbc, bloomberg, etc. Will also include reddit feeds for stock investing.
 - View chart for any stock/commodity: including historical (100+ year) data.